City of Townsville: Council

 Townsville City Council services the LGA.
 The council is represented by 10 councillors and the mayor, who have been elected by the whole city.
-The current mayor is Jenny Hill, who was formerly the deputy mayor of the pre-amalgamation City of Townsville in 2007 and early 2008.
+The current mayor is Nick Dametto.

 The council consists of one mayor, elected at large, and 10 councillors, elected from 10 individual divisions.

 Recent history (2008−present)

 In 2008, the Australian Labor Party, which had controlled the council for 32 years − the longest-serving Labor administration in Australia − was defeated in a landslide by the conservative Team Tyrell, which won all but one of the councillor positions.
 Incumbent mayor Tony Mooney was among the ALP members defeated.

 After one term, mayor Les Tyrell chose to retire from politics and did not recontest his position.
 At the 2012 election, councillor Dale Last ran for mayor and formed the Townsville First group, which ran candidates − including six Team Tyrell councillors − in all wards.
 Jenny Hill, the only sitting Labor member on council, formed Team Jenny Hill and successfully ran for mayor.

-At the 2016 election, Team Jenny Hill defeated defeated Jayne Arlett's Team in a landslide victory, picking up every single ward, along with retaining the mayoralty.
+At the 2016 election, Team Jenny Hill defeated Jayne Arlett's Team in a landslide victory, picking up every single ward, along with retaining the mayoralty.